 You can peel them, soak them in water, and refrigerate them for a few days.
 Be sure to change the water daily.
 You can also freeze them to prolong their shelf life.

-Use a sharp knife to peel cassava.
-Cut off both ends of the cassava root and divide them into smaller pieces.
-Make a deep, vertical slit through the skin and lift the thick, brown layer.
-You can also slice off the peel.
+Cut off both ends of the root and divide them into smaller pieces.
+Make a deep, vertical slit through the skin and lift the thick, brown layer using a knife.
+You can also slice off the peel if you prefer.

 You can always use a box grater, but a food processor is more convenient.
 Use the shredding blade attachment first, then switch to the "S" blade attachment.
 Pulse them for 8 to 10 seconds until very fine and appropriate for Cassava Cake.

-Yes, you can make Cassava Cake in advance.
-Keep it in the fridge in an airtight container and eat it within a few days.
+Yes, you can make it in advance.
+Keep it in the fridge in an airtight container and eat it within a week.
 You can freeze it to extend its shelf life.
 Defrost before serving and microwave as you wish.

 They are not the same and cannot be used interchangeably.
 Condensed milk is sweetened, while evaporated milk does not contain sugar.
 The consistency of condensed milk is much thicker and creamier than evaporated milk.